sunny-nanade/xr-education-cross-disciplinary-teams/README.md

 ## Overview

-This repository contains complete replication materials for a quasi-experimental study comparing **cross-disciplinary** and **same-branch** team formation in an AR/VR engineering course.
+This repository provides replication materials for a quasi-experimental study comparing cross-disciplinary and same-branch team formation in an AR/VR engineering course.

 **Sample:** 60 undergraduate students from 9 engineering programmes
 **Design:** 14 teams (7 cross-disciplinary, 7 same-branch)